 Virtual Private Networks (e.g. Palo Alto VPN, AWS VPN, Azure Virtual Network Gateway, GCP VPN Gateway, Pulse Secure)

-We also make it easy to roll up technical work from home performance metrics into an overall executive dashboard, providing the ability to understand, in real-time, how your remote workforce is driving productivity.
+We also make it easy to roll up technical WFH performance metrics into an overall executive dashboard, providing the ability to understand, in real-time, how your remote workforce is driving productivity.

 In addition, the Remote Session feature provides a secure way to remotely access monitored devices.
 Remote sessions are enabled via the use of Apache Guacamole, a clientless remote desktop gateway that requires no plugins or client software.

 We hope these dashboards and tips help you monitor your infrastructure with ease while working remotely.
 If you are already a customer, you can check out our library of dashboards here.
-If you are new to LogicMonitor, you can try our platform for free or book a demo.
+If you are new to LogicMonitor, you can try our platform for free.